-The Bond and Income Portfolio posted a positive return for the six months ended June 30, 2011, and a double-digit gain for the 12 months ended June 30, 2011.
-The Portfolio outperformed its benchmark, the Barclays Capital U.S. Aggregate Index, over the six- and 12-month periods.
+The Bond and Income Portfolio posted a positive return for the six and 12 months ended June 30, 2012.
+The Portfolio outperformed its benchmark, the Barclays U.S. Aggregate Bond Index, over the six-month period, but lagged over the 12-month period.

-The Spectrum Income Fund invests in a diverse array of fixed income mutual funds, blending core investment-grade securities that are included in the benchmark with securities from diversifying sectors, such as high yield bonds, non-U.S dollar denominated bonds, emerging market bonds, and dividend-paying stocks.
-In the second half of 2010, when higher-risk market sectors were rallying, the Spectrum Income Fund generated strong absolute and relative performance versus its benchmark.
+The Spectrum Income Fund invests in a diverse array of fixed income mutual funds, blending core investment-grade securities that are included in the benchmark with securities from diversifying sectors, such as high yield bonds, non-U.S bonds, emerging market bonds, and dividend-paying stocks.